-When it comes to COVID-19, wheelchair users in the developing world should take special precautions in order to follow guidelines on hand-washing and social distancing.
+When it comes to COVID-19 and its new variants, wheelchair users in the developing world should take special precautions in order to follow guidelines on hand-washing and social distancing.

-COVID-19 is a type of coronavirus that spreads easily through droplets from the nose or mouth of someone who has the virus.
+COVID-19 and its variants are a type of coronavirus that spreads easily through droplets from the nose or mouth of someone who has the virus.
 Common signs of the virus are fever, dry cough, and breathing problems, but not all people that carry COVID-19 show these signs.

 You can help protect yourself and the people around you from the virus by following these tips: